-- You pay way less fees to more middlemen transacting the deals (management fees and costs)
+- You pay way fewer fees to more middlemen transacting the deals (management fees and costs)

-- You have more flexibility to withdraw, or reallocate the funds with way less fees (low or no lock-in)
+- You have more flexibility to withdraw or reallocate the funds with way fewer fees (low or no lock-in)

 3) I Bought An ILP From An Agent, Should I Surrender It?